 Here, the threat of impairment is significant.
-Plaintiff proposes to summarily dispose of voters' interests by obtaining an immediate order compelling the disclosure of private voter data, bypassing the normal civil litigation process and any discovery into "the basis and the purpose" of their request, 52 U.S.C. § 20703.
-See Pl.'s Mot. for Order to Compel Prod. of Recs., Dkt.
+The United States proposes to summarily dispose of voters' interests by obtaining an immediate order compelling the disclosure of private voter data, bypassing the normal civil litigation process and any discovery into "the basis and the purpose" of their request, 52 U.S.C. § 20703.
+See U.S. Mot. to Compel, Dkt.
 No. 2.
 This attempt to secure the irrevocable disclosure of private voter data at the very beginning of the case militates strongly in favor of allowing Proposed Intervenors into the case to represent voters' interests.